ic-customer-search/search-customers-nearyby/README.md

 ### Setup

 Below are the steps to run the code.
-Details are provided for two environment - Docker and Python All commands should be run from the root folder of the project.
+Details are provided for two environment - Docker and Python.

+All commands should be run from the root folder of the project.

 #### Docker Enviornment